framps/raspberryTools/README.md

 7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP.
 A config file can be used to add an additional descriptions for the hostname

-8. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards them to an eMail.
-UMTS stick and python2 required.
-Depends on Python2 and therefore is outdated.
-Use smstools and eventhandler file smsevent instead.

-9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab
+8. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

-10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs or PARTUUIDs used on the device partitions.
+9. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs or PARTUUIDs used on the device partitions.
 Option -u will synchronize the files.
 Useful when an image was cloned to another device and fails during boot.

-11. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry
+10. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry

-12. [raspiHandleKernels.sh](https://github.com/framps/raspberryTools/blob/master/raspiHandleKernels.sh) - Delete and reinstall unused kernels in a bookworm image to speed up apt upgrade processing
+11. [raspiHandleKernels.sh](https://github.com/framps/raspberryTools/blob/master/raspiHandleKernels.sh) - Delete and reinstall unused kernels in a bookworm image to speed up apt upgrade processing

-13. [downloadRepoFiles.sh](https://github.com/framps/raspberryTools/blob/master/downloadRepoFiles.sh) - Helper to select files from raspberryTools repository to download and test and optionally to install

 ## findRaspis.sh